AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 Here are some code snippets that you might find useful.
-They are excerpts from the framework's `0.1.1` version.
+They are excerpts from, or depend on, the framework's `0.1.1` version.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[